 - 1. Storage meets the requirements for subcontractors.
 The selection of the storage place is carried out at least according to environmental and logistical criteria, using the following principle: the shortest route for the largest loads. - 2.
-In the area of mobility, trips are minimised.
+In the area of mobility, trips are minimized.
 The company produces a travel policy based on the motto "avoid, reduce and compensate".
-Resource-saving methods of transportation are always given priority. - 3.
+Priority is always given to means of transport that conserve resources. - 3.
 In mobility, business trips are compressed. - 4.
 CSE-certified companies and organisations are climate neutral.
 The greenhouse gases emitted are calculated according to the GHG Protocol.
 At least Scopes 1, 2 and company-relevant parts of Scope 3 that cannot be assigned to products are determined, reduction potentials are developed and the emitted gases are compensated.
-The calculation, reduction and compensation is successively extended to product-related areas.
-The guide for deciding which areas are to be added is the relevance of the respective area (raw materials, flow of goods, packaging, etc.) for the company and, in a second step, the feasibility of climate neutrality for this area.
+The principle of 1.
+Avoid, 2.
+Reduce, 3.
+Compensate is applied.